sujanshanmugaraj/aivar_hackathon/README.md

 ---

 ## ☁️ 10.
-Cloud Production Deployment (Render Free-Tier Architecture)
+Cloud Production Deployment Architecture

 AegisWAF is deployed with zero hosting costs on Render: